05 Jul Understanding and Implementing Catholic Curriculum Standards

 “Not everything that counts can be counted, nor everything that can be counted counts.”
 Though dispositions are included in the standards, both Denise and Therese affirm that this does not mean they need to be assessed.
 Rather, such ‘soft skills’ can be gauged through observation.

-The Process of Implementing the Standards into Curriculum and Lesson Planning
+Implementing the Standards into Curriculum

 With Therese Edwards at the helm, the Diocese of Lansing undertook the task of incorporating Cardinal Newman’s standards into curriculum within their 31 Diocesan schools.